numanshaikh25/Coding-CLI-Agent/README.md

 # Coding Agent

 An AI coding assistant that uses explicit **Chain-of-Thought (CoT)** reasoning with structured outputs.
-Built using the same architecture pattern as the weather agent.

 ## How It Works